-- 402. METAPHYSICS.
+402. METAPHYSICS.
 (3, 0, 3).
-An analysis of the ultimate nature of reality.
-Sp, odd-numbered years.
-Prereq: Six hours of philosophy. - 428(G).
+Analysis of the ultimate nature of reality.
+Prereq: Six hours of philosophy.

+428(G).
 SEMINAR IN THE HISTORY OF PHILOSOPHY.
 (3, 0, 3).
 Content varies.
 May be repeated for credit.
-Alternate subtitles will appear on students' transcripts.
+Alternate subtitles will appear on student's transcript.
 Examination of a philosophical movement, period, issue, or philosopher.
-Prereq: Six hours of philosophy. - 441(G).
+Prereq: Six hours of philosophy.

+441(G).
 THEORY OF KNOWLEDGE.
 (3, 0, 3).
 Critical examination of the nature and limits of knowledge.
-Prereq: Six credits of philosophy. - 448(G).
+Prereq: Six credits of philosophy.

+448(G).
 SEMINAR IN MIND AND COGNITION.
 (3, 0, 3).
 Specific problems related to understanding the nature of the human mind and/or human cognitive ability.
-Prereq: PHIL 342, 349, 441, or permission of instructor. - 483(G).
+Prereq: PHIL 342, 349, 441, or permission of instructor.

+483(G).
 PHILOSOPHY IN LITERATURE.
 (3, 0, 3).
 Basic philosophical problems in great works of literature.
-Fa, odd-numbered years.
-Prereq: Three hours of philosophy, or permission of instructor. - 497.
-INDIVIDUAL STUDY.
+Prereq: Three hours of philosophy, or permission of instructor.

+497. INDIVIDUAL STUDY.
 (1-3).
-May be repeated for credit with different topic.
+Content varies.
+May be repeated for credit.
 An in-depth study of one of the major philosophical problems.
-Fa, Sp.
 Prereq: Twelve hours of philosophy.
 Restr: Permission of instructor required.